NOAA-MDL/cfp/README.md

 # cfp
 Command File Processor (cfp) is a MPI Fortran-based command line utility that allows for the execution of shell scripts or executables in parallel.
+It is intended to run simple, smaller serial jobs and will the overhead of placing many jobs into a batch queue manager.

 ## Disclaimer